howsoai/platform-installation-examples/kots-existing-cluster/README.md

 ## Introduction
 This guide details the process of deploying the Howso Platform using Replicated (KOTS)[https://kots.io/] into an existing Kubernetes cluster.
 This approach wraps the Howso Platform into a single installable unit; it also provides a UI for updating, configuring, and troubleshooting the platform.

 This formulation can be a convenient way to get started with the Howso Platform - but will not provide the same levers to control the deployments as Helm installs.
 As such, if you have detailed Kubernetes requirements - you may not be able to meet them with this approach.

+Ensure you have completed the [pre-requisites](../prereqs/README.md) before proceeding, and have a Kubernetes cluster running, with a howso namespace, the kubectl kots plugin installed.

 ```sh
 # pre-requisites TLDR